Las Vegas, travel industry in uncharted territory amid pandemic

 “You’ll definitely see more masks/facial coverings at McCarran and other airports going forward,” Jones said.

-McCarran also was the first airport in the country to install personal protective equipment vending machines, placing multiple machines featuring everything from masks, gloves and hand sanitizer at various areas of the airport.
+McCarran also was the first airport in the country to install personal protective equipment vending machines, placing multiple machines featuring masks, gloves and hand sanitizer at various areas.

 McCarran has not implemented temperature screenings, which Jones said he believes should be done on the federal level.

-The possibility of temperature screenings and other advanced safety protocols are being mulled by the Department of Homeland Security and other federal agencies.
+The Department of Homeland Security and other federal agencies are considering the possibility of temperature screenings and other advanced safety protocols.

 Optimism